enad2012sss-ctrl/smart-fitness-planner/README.md

 ## Summary

-A simple AI system that suggests a **personalized weekly workout plan** based on:
-- User's available time each week (in hours)
-- Goal (weight loss / muscle building / general fitness)
-- Level (beginner / intermediate / advanced)

-Instead of the person searching by themselves for a suitable workout schedule, the system automatically distributes workout types (cardio, strength training, stretching) across the days of the week in the best possible way.
+A simple AI system that suggests a personalized weekly workout plan based on the user's available hours, fitness goals, and training level.
+The system automatically distributes cardio, strength training, and recovery sessions in the best possible way.
+This is the final project for the Building AI course.

 ## Background

-Many people know they need to work out, but they don't know how to distribute their limited time in the best way among different workout types.
-This project turns the "planning" problem into an optimization problem that AI can solve efficiently.
+Many people struggle to plan their workout routine or optimize their limited time.
+This project solves that by transforming workout scheduling into an AI optimization problem using the Hill Climbing algorithm.

-## How the System Works
+## How is it used?

-The project relies on the **Hill Climbing** method that we learned in the Building AI course:

-1. The system starts with an initial random workout schedule across the week.
-2. It evaluates the "quality" of the schedule based on criteria such as:
-   - Balanced distribution between rest days and workout days
-   - Suitability of the workout type with the user's goal
+The system is designed for fitness enthusiasts of all levels.
+Users input their preferences, and the system uses optimization to generate a balanced weekly schedule.

+## Data sources and AI methods

+The project uses simulated fitness constraints and rules as data sources.
+It is powered by the **Hill Climbing** optimization algorithm to iteratively improve the schedule's "quality" score.

+## Challenges

-   - Not repeating the same muscle group two consecutive days
+The main challenge is balancing multiple complex constraints (like not training the same muscle group two days in a row) without getting stuck in local optima.
-3. The system tries small adjustments to the schedule (swapping a day with another day, changing the workout type) and keeps the adjustment if it improves the "quality".
-4. It repeats this process until it reaches the best possible schedule within the available time.

-## Technologies

-- Python
-- Hill Climbing algorithm for optimization
-- (Optional later) A simple HTML interface for user data entry

-## Project Status
+## What next?

-This is a graduation project for the *Elements of AI: Building AI* course.
-The current version is a description of the idea and methodology; the next step is writing the actual code to apply the algorithm.
+The next step is to write the complete Python implementation and potentially build a simple web interface (HTML/CSS) to make it accessible to non-technical users.

-## Disclaimer
+## Acknowledgments

-This is an educational project only, and it does not replace consulting a professional fitness trainer before starting any workout program.
+Reaktor and University of Helsinki for creating Elements of AI and Building AI.